Laurie0131/PitchSample/PITCHME.md

 Initial code that takes control of the system
 May choose to authenticate the PEI Foundation

++++
+@title[UEFI Boot Flow Sec -1 ]
+#### <p align="center"><span class="gold"  text-align: top >Processor Executes SEC starting at the reset vector </span></p>
+- SEC Consumes the Reset vector Serving as the root of trust
+- May choose to authenticate the PEI Foundation
+- AP waking stub
+- Early microcode update
+- Collect BIST (Built-in Self Test)
+- Other charactistics of SEC
+    - Executed in place from flash
+    - Written in assembly (16-bit & 32-bit) on Intel Architecuture	-
+Note:
+SEC Function <Br>
+          Consumes the Reset vector on IA
+Serving as the root of trust in the system
+Initial code that takes control of the system
+May choose to authenticate the PEI Foundation

 Switch to 32-bit flat mode
 Initialize the Boot strap processor BSP
 Initialize PEI temporary memory NEM / CAR